BitBadger.Documents

 BitBadger.Documents provides a lightweight document-style interface over PostgreSQL and SQLite's JSON storage capabilities, with first-class support for both C# and F# programs.
 (It is developed by the community; it is not officially affiliated with either project.)

-NOTE: v4-rc4 has been released, and this documentation has been updated to support it.
-See the release announcement for all the changes, and review the migration guide (currently a work in progress).
+NOTE: v4 has been released, and this documentation has been updated to support it.
+See the release announcement for all the changes, and review the migration guide; there are a few breaking changes.

 Installing